interrogator/corpkit/doc_visualise.md

 For bar charts, stack entries on top of each other, rather than beside each other.

+### Partial pie

+If you're making a pie chart, and the percentages don't sum to 100%, this option will allow the plotting of pie 'slices', rather than entire pies.

+### Filled

+When making stacked bar or area plots, you can use this option to make every entry sum to 100%.

 ### Colour scheme

 Choose the colourmap for plotted entries.